Ajello-Lab/data_reduction/README.md

 ```
 ## 2. Method 2 - Download zip file

-Click on green drop-down button at top right labeled "Clone or Download" and then click on "zip file".
+Click on green drop-down button at top right labeled "Code" and then click on "zip file".

 # Using the software